volfovsky/volfovsky.github.io/research.md

 Working papers and publications:

+* Tierney, Bail and Volfovsky.
+[Author Clustering and Topic Estimation for Short Texts]({{site.arxiv_url}}/2106.09533) (2021).
+* Tierney and Volfovsky.
+Sensitivity Analysis for Causal Mediation through Text: an Application to Political Polarization.
+Proceedings of the First Workshop on Causal Inference & Natural Language Processing (2021).
+* Bu, Aiello, Volfovsky and Xu.
+Likelihood-based Inference For Partially Observed Stochastic Epidemics With Individual Heterogeneity (2021).
 * Chauhan, Orlandi, Rajab, Bedeir, Volfovsky, and Mokashi.
-Post-operative Outcomes in Infants Undergoing ABO Incompatible Heart Transplantation in the US.
+[Post-operative Outcomes in Infants Undergoing ABO Incompatible Heart Transplantation in the US](https://linkinghub.elsevier.com/retrieve/pii/S0003-4975(21)01645-3).
+The Annals of Thoracic Surgery, 2021.
 * Brinkley-Rubinstein, LeMasters , Nguyen, Nowotny, Cloud, and Volfovsky.
 The association between intersystem prison transfers and COVID-19 incidence in a state prison system.
 PLOS One (2021).
 * Zivich, Volfovsky, Moody, and Aiello.
-Treatment assortativity in epidemiologic studies of contagious outcomes.
-American Journal of Epidemiology (2021).
+[Assortativity and Bias in Epidemiologic Studies of Contagious Outcomes: A Simulated Example in the Context of Vaccination](https://academic.oup.com/aje/advance-article-abstract/doi/10.1093/aje/kwab167/6292355?redirectedFrom=fulltext) American Journal of Epidemiology (2021).
 * Morucci, Orlandi, Roy, Rudin and Volfovsky.
 [Adaptive Hyper-box Matching for Interpretable Individualized Treatment Effect Estimation]({{site.arxiv_url}}/2003.01805).
 UAI2020. arXiv:2003.01805
 * Awan, Morucci, Orlandi, Roy, Rudin and Volfovsky.
 [Almost-Matching-Exactly for Treatment Effect Estimation under Network Interference]({{site.arxiv_url}}/2003.00964).
 AISTATS2020. arXiv:2003.00964
 * Bail, Guay, Maloney, Combs, Hillygus, Merhout, Freelon and Volfovsky.
 [Assessing the Russian Internet Research Agency’s impact on the political attitudes and behaviors of American Twitter users in late 2017](https://www.pnas.org/content/117/1/243).
 Proceedings of the National Academy of Sciences (2019)